fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 A class decorator makes it possible to intercept the `constructor` of class.
 They are called when the class is declared, not when a new instance is instantiated.

-Side note - one of the most powerful characteristics of a decoractor is its ability to *reflect metadata*, but the casual user will rarely need this feature.
+Side note - one of the most powerful characteristics of a decorator is its ability to *reflect metadata*, but the casual user will rarely need this feature.
 It is more suitable for use in frameworks, like the Angular Compiler for example, that need to to analyze the codebase to build the final app bundle.

 ### Example